 3. Board Committees

-The Board has established an Audit & Risk Committee and a Remuneration & Nominations Committee to assist in the execution of the responsibilities of the Board and to allow a detailed consideration of complex issues.
+The Board has established an Audit and Risk Committee and a Remuneration and Nominations Committee to help execute Board responsibilities and to consider complex issues in detail.

 Both Committees are:

-- Sufficiently autonomous to be able to discharge their duties and responsibilities including the authority to select, retain and terminate external advisers as the committee considers necessary without seeking approval of the Board or management.
+The Committees have the authority to select, retain and terminate external advisers without seeking approval of the Board or management.

 Each year the Board reviews the composition and charters of its two Committees.